This user has not added any information to their profile yet.

 Bachelor of Music with Honours - University of Alberta - 1993-1997

 Maura Sharkey-Pryma has enjoyed teaching voice and performance artistry to young and mature singers for over 20 years, and instructs from both her private home studio and her studio at MacEwan University's Conservatory of Music in Edmonton.
-She trains students in classical, musical theatre, contemporary commercial music, song interpretation, and extensive breathing and vocal techniques.
+She trains and mentors students in classical, musical theatre, contemporary commercial music, song interpretation, breathing and vocal techniques, basic physiology, and aspects of voice and speech and acting training.
 In addition to helping singers select music and prepare songs for voice examinations, music festivals, and auditions, her main focus is insuring the voice is technically sound - functioning as it should for optimal vocal ease, quality and longevity - advocating for efficient vocal production.
 Along with teaching and performing as a freelance soloist, she is sought after as a vocal adjudicator and clinician.

 Maura Sharkey-Pryma began voice study at the University of Alberta, receiving a Bachelor of Music and Masters of Music in Vocal Performance.
 She continued her training at the Salzburg Mozarteum Sommerakademie and with various Canadian opera training intensives.
 She has enjoyed a professional operatic career within Canada as well as the international stage.
 An enthusiastic critic wrote of Sharkey’s performance as, “an exuberant Canadian mezzo soprano…shows herself comfortable in all the registers, bursting precision and engraves resonance.”
 She is the 1998 winner of the Western Canadian Metropolitan Opera Council Auditions, a two-time award winner of the Johann Strauss Scholarship (1997, 1999), and recipient of the Anne Burrows Foundation Scholarship (2001).
 She also was proud to represent Canada at the Queen Elisabeth Music Competition in Belgium in 2004.